-Before you buy and install a solar water heating system, you need to first consider your site's solar resource, as well as the optimal orientation and tilt of your solar collector.
+Before you buy and install a solar water heating system, you need to first consider the characteristics of your site: available roof or land area, the solar resource, shading by trees or buildings, as well as the optimal orientation and tilt of your solar collector.
 The efficiency and design of a solar water heating system depends on how much of the sun's energy reaches your building site.

 Solar water heating systems use both direct and diffuse solar radiation.
 Even if you don't live in a climate that's warm and sunny most of the time -- like the southwestern United States -- your site still might have an adequate solar resource.
-If your building site has unshaded areas and generally faces south, it's a good candidate for a solar water heating system.
+If your building site has unshaded areas that generally face toward the equator (to the south in the US) , it's a good candidate for a solar water heating system.
 Your local solar system supplier or installer can perform a solar site analysis.

 Both the orientation and tilt of the collector will affect your solar water heating system's performance.
 Your contractor should consider both factors while evaluating your site's solar resource and sizing your system.